huandney/Anki-Insert-Randomized-Lists/README.md

 We would like to thank [Glutanimate](https://github.com/glutanimate/anki-addons-misc/tree/master/src/editor_random_list), the original developer of this add-on.
 This version has been reformulated and updated for recent Anki versions, but Glutanimate's initial work was instrumental in the development of this project.

+Special thanks to [kleinerpirat](https://github.com/kleinerpirat) for the [Anki CSS Injector add-on](https://github.com/kleinerpirat/anki-css-injector), which provided the code for implementing custom styles in the editor fields.